w/b 30 June & w/b 7 July were £3577 per week, now £2823 - save £750 per week. GET QUOTE includes offer.

 Anything to watch out for?

-The owners - Jonathan & Barbara - live on the grounds in a separate apartment (not visible to guests).
-It's part of the property's attraction not least for the stunning catering available.
+The owners - Jonathan & Barbara - live on-site in a separate apartment (not accesible to guests).
+It's part of the property's attraction not least for the wonderful catering available.

 Why the Bordeaux region?